GetLinkfire/musicalbum/README.md

 Create a Readme file with proper instruction to run the microservice

-## Testing
+## Testing:
     Write an API test automation to test one of the end points.Use any of the automation test frameworks that you are familiar with.
     Create a Readme file with proper instruction to set up and run the API test project so that the examiner will be able to set up the project properly.

 ## Deployment:

-Use one of the following approaches which you familiar most:
+Use one of the following approaches which you familiar most.

     * Publish the microservice into the local folder.
 Prepare all instructions how to run the application and required infrastructure
     * Deploy the  microservice with Docker and docker-compose to deploy required infrastructure services
     * Deploy the microservice and infrastructure  in a kubernetes cluster